 How long do bamboo toothbrushes last?

-Like all toothbrushes, bamboo toothbrushes should be replaced every 3-4 months, according to the American Dental Association.
+Like all toothbrushes, bamboo toothbrushes should be replaced at least every 90 days.
 Once your bamboo toothbrush is ready to retire, you have a few options for what to do with it next.
 Most are compostable, although with some, you'll need to remove the bristles first.
 You can also upcycle your bamboo toothbrush and use it to clean those hard-to-reach crevices around your home.

 Are bamboo toothbrushes hygienic?